winniegakuru/Crossplane-iac-Nairobi-DevOps-Community-/README.md

-# Crossplane-iac-Nairobi-DevOps-Community-
+# Crossplane-iac-Nairobi-DevOps-Community

 A simple demo on Using crossplane to create infrastructure for the Nairobi DevOps Community

 # Prereliquisites

-[-] A Kubernetes cluster with at least 2 GB of RAM (Consider Minikube/Kind) [-] Permissions to create pods and secrets in the Kubernetes cluster [-] Helm version v3.2.0 or later
+- A Kubernetes cluster with at least 2 GB of RAM (Consider Minikube/Kind)
+- Permissions to create pods and secrets in the Kubernetes cluster
+- Helm version v3.2.0 or later
-[-] Aws Account with Permission to create the necessary resources (efs, s3 and any other) [-] GCP Account with Permission to create the necessary resources (Storage) [-] Authentication keys for both EKS and GCP
+- Aws Account with Permission to create the necessary resources (efs, s3 and any other)
+- GCP Account with Permission to create the necessary resources (Storage)
+- Authentication keys for both EKS and GCP

 ## Quick Setup